Phua Chu Kang Pte Ltd: Singlish and Reception

 Critics of the show labelled Phua Chu Kang as an inaccurate or perceived undesirable representation of Singapore, and denounced his appearance in The Amazing Race.
 However, Phua Chu Kang remains popular in Singapore and Malaysia.

-In 1999, the second Prime Minister of Singapore, Goh Chok Tong referenced Phua Chu Kang with mixed reception during a speech at the National Day Rally.
-In response, the show's third season opened with Phua Chu Kang earning a certificate for completing the "BEST English" course, and dialogue had to be conformed to limit the usage of Singlish.
+In 1999, the second Prime Minister of Singapore, Goh Chok Tong, referenced Phua Chu Kang during a speech at the National Day Rally.
+In response, the sitcom's 3rd season opened with Phua Chu Kang earning a certificate for completing the "BEST English" course from Institute of Technical Education, and dialogue had to be adapted to limit the usage of Singlish.

 Retrospectively, Gurmit and Pierre agreed that the usage of Singlish gave the show its own unique Singaporean identity.